ZcashFoundation/zebra/zebra-utils/README.md

 1. Find the [latest completed `CI Docker` workflow run on `main`](https://github.com/ZcashFoundation/zebra/actions/workflows/continous-integration-docker.yml?query=branch%3Amain).
    Due to GitHub UI issues, some runs will show as waiting, cancelled, or failed, but the checkpoints have still been generated.
-2. Go to the `Result of gen-checkpoints-mainnet` step in the `Run gen-checkpoints-mainnet` job, in the `Generate checkpoints mainnet` job
+2. Go to the `Result of checkpoints-mainnet` step in the `Run checkpoints-mainnet` job, in the `Generate checkpoints mainnet` job
 3. Scroll down until you see the list of checkpoints, it should start around line 200
 4. Add those checkpoints to the end of `zebra-consensus/src/checkpoint/main-checkpoints.txt`
 5. Repeat steps 2 to 4 for `Generate checkpoints testnet`